 On a Windows machine, you do this by either pressing the F11 key, or by clicking the 3 dots in the upper right corner of your browser window, and then click the button that looks like an empty square — it's right next to the "Zoom" option.

-On a Windows machine, if you're still seeing it cutoff, you can fix this by "Zooming out" on Chrome.
+On a Mac or Windows machine, if you're still seeing it cutoff, you can fix this by "Zooming out" on Chrome.
 You do this by clicking the dots on the upper right of your browser window, and then pressing the minus symbol "-" to the left of 100% that shows up in the dropdown.

 This should allow you to see the whole presentation without it getting cutoff, even on a 13-inch laptop.
 We cannot guarantee the Presentation view on an iPad or other tablet device.